hacktivistas/memopol-core/README.md

     python manage.py remove_lqdn_data

 This will remove everything related to the votes that we are tracking and the opinions.
-More customisability will appears in the future and better doc on how to use the cli tools.
+More customisability will appear in the future and better doc on how to use the cli tools.

 Small lexicon